belaz19/llm-explore-Norway/README.md

 from dotenv import load_dotenv from tqdm.auto import tqdm
 ```
-You also need to create an .env file in the `llm-explore-Norway` repo and place your OpenAI API key in there:
+You also need to create an `.env` file in the `llm-explore-Norway` directory and place your OpenAI API key in there:
 `OPENAI_API_KEY="insert_your_key_here"` .
-This is the API key used by the notebooks.
+This API key will be used by the notebooks for creating an OpenAI Client.